Reaching high for the best for your child

 Science - Progression Document

 Science is a body of knowledge and skills built up through experimental testing of ideas.
-Science is also a methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
-Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.
+It is also a methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
+At our school, we believe that science is about developing children's ideas and ways of working that enable them to make sense of the world in which they live through investigation.
+We also believe that it is important for children to learn how to use and apply process skills, such as observing, measuring, and inferring.

 Computing - Progression Document

-We believe that skills in computing are fundamental to children’s learning and should be incorporated into all areas of the curriculum wherever possible.
-It is recognised that we have a responsibility to encourage digital literacy in all pupils in preparation for their future.
-New technologies require children to be able to interact fully with computers, laptops, tablets and a growing number of other devices, programs and software in order to fully support their learning in a number of contexts.
-It is recognised that the level of expectation on children’s capabilities for using new technologies is rising particularly within the new National Curriculum for Computing with its strong emphasis on computer science and computer programming skills.
+We believe that computing skills are fundamental to children's learning and should be incorporated into all areas of the curriculum wherever possible.
+We have a responsibility to encourage digital literacy in all pupils in preparation for their future.
+New technologies require children to be able to interact fully with computers, laptops, tablets, and a growing number of other devices, programs, and software.
+The level of expectation on children's capabilities for using new technologies is rising, especially within the new National Curriculum for Computing.

 Religious Education (RE) - Progression Document

-Religious Education is received by all children in classroom teaching and during school assemblies.
-The children will be involved in learning about many religions of the world.
-Our curriculum is aligned with the Hertfordshire locally agreed syllabus, which we deliver through the Discovery RE programme.
-Parents & carers have the right to withdraw their children from Religious Education and those wishing to do so should consult the headteacher.
+All children receive Religious Education (RE) in classroom teaching and during school assemblies.
+Children learn about many religions of the world and a variety of other worldviews.
+The curriculum is aligned with the Hertfordshire locally agreed syllabus and delivered through the Discovery RE programme.
+Parents and carers have the right to withdraw their children from RE.
+Those wishing to do so should consult the headteacher.

 Design and Technology - Progression Document

 Design and technology is part of every child's immediate experience.
-It is important that children are not only aware of what design and technology is, but also develop a practical approach to it.
+It is important for children to be aware of what design and technology is, and to develop a practical approach to it.
 We ensure that children develop skills and knowledge of a wide range of materials and equipment through practical activities in a safe and controlled environment.

 Music is a unique way of communicating that can inspire and motivate children.
-Music reflects the culture and society we live in, and so the teaching and learning of music enables children to better understand the world they live in.
-We provide opportunities for all children to create, play, perform and enjoy music, to develop the skills to appreciate the wide variety of musical forms and to begin to make judgements about the quality of music.
+It reflects the culture and society we live in, and the teaching and learning of music enables children to better understand the world.
+We provide opportunities for all children to create, play, perform, and enjoy music.
+We also help them develop the skills to appreciate musical forms and make judgements about the quality of music.

 Geography - Progression Document

-We believe that geography provides a way for children to make sense of the world around them.
-Pupils are given opportunities to learn about their world and to develop skills, knowledge and vocabulary to facilitate this learning.
-Pupils at this school will have access to geography appropriate for their age and ability that follows the guidelines of the National Curriculum.
+We believe that geography helps children understand the world around them.
+We provide opportunities for children to learn about their world and develop the skills, knowledge, and vocabulary to do so.
+The geography curriculum at this school is age-appropriate and follows the National Curriculum guidelines.

 Art & Design - Progression Document

-We believe that that art is a vital part of the education of all children.
-The child’s use and understanding of the visual language of art needs to be developed by effective teaching and by a considered sequence of experiences.
-We aim to provide an art curriculum which will enable each child to reach their full potential in learning in art, through investigating and making, through research and the development of skills and through their evaluation of their own art and that made by others.
+We believe that art is a vital part of the education of all children.
+We aim to provide an art curriculum that will help each child reach their full potential in art.
+This will be achieved through investigating and making, research, skill development, and evaluation of their own art and that made by others.

 History - Progression Document